jellyfin/jellyfin.org/docs/general/testing/upgrades.md

 The only way to downgrade from an Unstable to an older Stable is to restore from a backup, or to completely clear out your data and start again.
 The exception is migrating from an Unstable to a newly released Stable major version at the time that Stable version is released.

 **Always make a backup of your instance data and configuration directories before upgrading to Unstable for any reason.** You never know what might go wrong, be it a failure in migrations, a breaking bug that forces a downgrade back, or some other corruption.
 This applies even for testing right before a Stable release.
-It is always better to have the backup ready, perform some testing immediately after upgrading, and revert if things aren't working right - after reporting your bug, of course!
+It is always better to have a backup ready, perform some testing immediately after upgrading, and revert if things aren't working right - after reporting your bug, of course!

 You can utilize certain plugins to help with this, for instance the Trakt plugin to synchronize watched status, but this will not necessarily preserve everything.
 So be careful here, and know the limitations before proceeding.